mulle-c/mulle-container/dox/DATATYPES.md

                    | `mulle_not_found`)

-MEMO: so usually get_count should return `unsigned int` unless the data structure holds bytes size info.
+MEMO: so usually get_count should return `unsigned int` unless the data structure holds bytes size info, then use `size_`.
 For ... reasons `unsigned int` the count is more often than not also `size_t`...

 ## Struct datatypes